tsraycheva/physical_exam_app/README.md

 http://localhost:8080/swagger-ui/index.html

 ## The next steps will be creating
-1. more complex endpoints
-2. logging
-3. postman collection
-4. caching
-5. unit tests
+1.postman collection with possible requests
+2.unit tests for test coverage